Every homeowner has dreamt of transforming their yard into the perfect outdoor oasis, and building a deck is on top of the list.

 The foundation of any structure is very critical as it determines its strength and longevity.
 If you’re going under a patio door, that height is key to know for your deck height.
 I actually go backwards when building decks by putting together my flush beams and joists first.

-I build the outer layer of my framing at the height I need under my patio door, then I go around each side leveling it with concrete blocks.
+I build the outer layer of my framing at the height I need, then I go around each side leveling it with concrete blocks.
 Having a long level helps to lay on to top of the framing boards.
 Once everything is level you’re ready to frame everything.

 Set Up The Beams

-The flush beams will be necessary in order to allow better drainage and free airflow under the deck. “flush beams” are on the same height as your joists, not underneath like regular beams.
+The flush beams will be necessary in order to allow better drainage and free airflow under the deck.
 Make sure they are supported throughout the bottom of the deck either with buried concrete forms or floating concrete blocks.
 Where you live may dictate which you can use.

 Anywhere with high wind possibility will require you to anchor the deck framing to the ground.
 You would need to either bury posts in concrete or use concrete forms and use hardware to connect to the deck framing.
 If you’re able to use floating concrete blocks, make sure you have enough to support the framing properly.